FryingDutch/DoubleDutch/README.md

 p 333
 ```
 - **Threads:** The amount of threads the program will use.
-By default this is 8.
+By default the program makes a hardware check to set the thread amount.
 ```bash
 t 8
 ```